 Kristy believes that the autistic child she sits for is normal enough to attend special ed classes at school.
 After a while though she realizes that Susan would be better off with children like herself.

 Eric Schopler, 1995

 This book covers both individual solutions and suggestions for obtaining community support, and gives the family quick reference to handling various problems as well as systematic behavior analysis for application to new problems.

 Public awareness of this disability has greatly increased since the movie Rain Man.
 This updated reissue will be welcomed by parents, educators, psychologists, and physicians.

-Sacks told part of Grandin’s story in his An Anthropologist on Mars, and in Thinking in Pictures Grandin returns to tell her life history with great depth, insight, and feeling.
+Oliver Sacks told part of Grandin’s story in his An Anthropologist on Mars, and in Thinking in Pictures Grandin returns to tell her life history with great depth, insight, and feeling.

 This book guides the parent/educator through the special difficulties encountered when toilet training a child with autism.

 Amenta describes the daily life, likes and dislikes, and habits of Russell Amenta, who is a happy boy despite being severely autistic.